liuping001/charts/bitnami/kube-prometheus/README.md

 $ helm delete my-release
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
-Use the flag `--purge` to delete all history too.
+The command removes all the Kubernetes components associated(有关联的) with the chart and deletes the release.
+Use the flag `--purge(清除)` to delete all history too.

 ## Parameters